-A rebate is amount that the dealer will knock off the price of your car.
+A rebate is an amount that the dealer will knock off the price of your car.
 Typically, this becomes part of your down payment if you’re using an auto loan, though you can also opt to receive a check for the rebate.
-Sometimes you’ll have to choose between promotional incentives, such as between a very low interest rate or a $1,500 rebate.
+Sometimes you’ll have to choose between promotional incentives, such as between a very low-interest rate or a $1,500 rebate.

 The loan term is how long you get to pay back your auto loan.
 Three to five years is common, but you can negotiate shorter or longer terms.
 Shorter terms mean higher monthly payments, but you’ll pay much less in interest overall; longer terms mean lower payments but more interest, raising the long-term cost of your loan.

 Refinancing Your Auto Loan